Shalom01/C/README.md

 *******************************************************************************************************
 *Author*: **Shalom Asbell**
-*Description*: this file describes each included file and its dependencies, and gives instructions of how to run the project.
+*Description*: This document describes each file in the project, lists their dependencies, and provides instructions on how to run the program.
 *******************************************************************************************************

 ## FILE DESCRIPTIONS